 Singles day is a shopping holiday popular among young Chinese people that celebrate their pride in being single.
 The date, November 11th (11.11), was chosen because the number "1" resembles an individual who is alone.
 Like Cyber Monday (see below), what started as a celebration of online shopping primarily on Chinese marketplaces and online retailers (Alibaba, JD.com and many more), the holiday has become the largest offline and online shopping day in the world.

 Cyber Monday was created by retailers to encourage people to shop online.
-It was the biggest shopping day of the year in both 2017 and 2018, and nearly a third of shoppers begin Cyber Monday on the day before.
+It reached $10.8 billion in 2020, and nearly a third of shoppers begin Cyber Monday on the day before.
 Be prepared so you don’t miss out.

 10. Christmas – 25th December